nina23bom/NPS-Pharmacological-profile-fingerprint-prediction-using-ML/README.md

 1. Supplementary files
-   “NPS hallucinogens pharmacological profile dataset.csv” “NPS stimulants pharmacological profile dataset.csv”
+   “NPS hallucinogens pharmacological profile dataset.csv” “NPS stimulants pharmacological profile dataset.csv” “Performance metrics of all classifiers trained for single target prediction.xlsx” “Optimized hyperparameters of all classifiers trained for single target prediction.docx"
    * ML models (four classifiers and four fingerprints) on all targets
 2. Data preparation and preprocessing
 3. Classification models training and testing